How to ace healthy pantry meals

 Before you start, it’s good to get familiar with the five basic sauces so that you can use them as a base of your meals.

 The classic tomato sauce is can be adjusted to a pantry-friendly version by just using fried onions and garlic rather than a variety aromatic vegetables.
-There is a great recipe here for a basic tomato sauce that can be a used in many dishes.

 Otherwise, you can create bechamel as a starting point for a wide variety of other sauces, including cheese sauce.
 If fresh milk is in short supply, you can use long-life milk, plant-based milk or freeze a small bottle when you next pop to the shops, ready for cooking with.